elunna/nerfhack-changelog/README.md

 * Plastic wands can neither be broken (via apply) nor exploded by shock damage.

 #### Wands of wishing
-* **Always generate pre-charged**, meaning they can never be re-charged, otherwise they will explode (many variants incorporate this)
-* Wands of wishing only generate with d2 charges
+* Wands of wishing do not generate randomly.
-* The maximum possible wishes from any WoW is 3 wishes
+* The only wand of wishing is found at the castle and is precharged with 2 charges so will always yield 3 wishes, no more and no less.

 ### Rings/Amulets
 * Port FIQHack's ring initial enchantment rules